remix-run/react-router/docs/getting-started/concepts.md

 A couple great use-cases for location state are:

 - Telling the next page where the user came from and branching the UI.
-The most popular implementation here is the showing a record in a modal if the user clicked on an item in a grid view, but if they show up to the URL directly, show the record in it's own layout (pinterest, old instagram).
+The most popular implementation here is the showing a record in a modal if the user clicked on an item in a grid view, but if they show up to the URL directly, show the record in its own layout (pinterest, old instagram).
 - Sending a partial record from a list to the next screen so it can render the partial data immediately and then fetching the rest of the data afterward.

 You set location state in two ways: on `<Link>` or `navigate`: